-Tiramisu does not get baked; the layers are prepared and then assembled.
 The trickiest part of the recipe is the Zabaglione.
 Zabaglione, by itself, is an Italian dessert, consisting of egg yolks, sugar and marsala wine or another liqueur.
-If you want to make this and skip the whole Tiramisu, serve the Zabaglione with fresh berries.
+If you want to make this and skip the whole Tiramisu, just serve the Zabaglione with fresh berries!

 When Nonna Anna was a young child in Naples, Zabaglione was often served for breakfast…no alcohol and they used whole fresh eggs; pure protein with some sugar thrown in for tastiness.
 (Yes, my mother-in-law’s name is the same as mine, so we call her “Nonna Anna”.)

-The recipe on this site gives the measurements for an 11 x 7 inch glass dish.
+This recipe gives the measurements for an 11 x 7 inch glass dish.
 For a more dramatic presentation you can also make this in a trifle bowl.
 The quantities will differ depending on the size of your bowl, but it should be fairly simple to figure out.

 Please let us know how your Tiramisu turns out!
 Be a Gr8 Friend and post a picture of your completed creation on Facebook, Instagram or Twitter; and tag @great8friends!